Written and directed by Ken Finkleman

 So, yeah: humor, subjectivity, I know.
 But the vast majority of it's asthma-attack hilarious, and just as the energy begins to ebb we arrive in the environs of the lunar destination, where even the less-successful strains of comedy (the direct pop culture parody, in particular) begin succeeding pretty damned hard with comedy's greatest cameo courtesy William Shatner, introduced in a gag that does use a frame to tell it, and also with that "shh!" bit that zeroes in on just one specific silly element of Star Trek that's such a constant fixture on that show it's kind of amazing it could've possibly stuck in someone's craw, which is why it's so funny.
 The post-credits promise Airplane III ("that's just what they'll be expecting us to do!") though it never happened, if it was ever actually seriously considered—I don't know how this could've been extended to a third entry—and this is undoubtedly for the best.
 What it leaves us with is a pair of perfect comedy jewels reflecting one another, and if I had to name, not my favorite franchise, but the franchise that I thought maintained the highest average quality, the fact of just these two comic masterpieces puts the Airplanes awfully high in the running.

-*That I overlooked the original disaster film parody, 1976's The Big Bus, is just something I'm going to have to rectify sooner or later.
+*That I overlooked the original disaster film parody, 1976's The Big Bus, is just something I'm going to have to rectify sooner or later, so maybe this is only the final entry chronologically.